-If your patrons are Spanish speakers, making content accessible in their own language shows you value and welcome them!
+If your visitors are Spanish speakers, making content accessible in their own language shows you value and welcome them!

-If among those who aren’t your patrons you find the Spanish speaking community, first you should ask, Would we like to attract these people?
+If among those who aren’t your visitors you find the Spanish speaking community, first you should ask, Would we like to attract these people?
 And secondly, How can we do so?

 Speaking their language might be the key.